 Gun Safe Door Hinges

 Hinges have nothing to do with the security of a properly made gun safe.
 Any gun safe you consider must have locking bolts or a welded tongue on the hinge side of the door.
-These locking bolts can even be fixed.
+These locking bolts should really just be fixed.
 All they have to do is hold the door shut on hinge side.
 If the gun safe you’re looking at doesn’t have bolts on the hinge side, run away!

 Internal hinges only let the door swing a maximum of 90° open.
 Often gun safes with internal hinges will have part of the fire lining cut out for the hinges to fit in when the door is shut.
 Typical gun safes are pretty weak, so swinging an internally hinged gun safe door open too hard can bend the door jamb.
 Also internal hinge doors can’t be removed or adjusted.